-1. APPLICABILITY
+1. Applicability

-The rates contained in this rate schedule apply to all wind and solar generating facilities of 200 kW nameplate rated capacity or greater in the BPA Control Area except as provided in section 2.c. of this rate schedule.
+The rates contained in this rate schedule apply to all wind and solar generating facilities of 200 kW nameplate rated capacity or greater in the BPA Control Area except as provided in Section 2.c. of this rate schedule.

-Variable Energy Resource Balancing Service ("VERBS" or "Balancing Service") is comprised of three components: regulating reserves (which compensate for moment-to-moment differences between generation and load), following reserves (which compensate for larger differences occurring over longer periods of time during the hour), and imbalance reserves (which compensate for differences between the generator's schedule and the actual generation during an hour).
+Variable Energy Resource Balancing Service (VERBS or Balancing Service) is comprised of two components: regulating reserves (which compensate for moment-to-moment differences between generation and load) and non-regulating reserves (which compensate for larger differences occurring over longer periods of time during the hour).
 Variable Energy Resource Balancing Service is required to help maintain the power system frequency at 60 Hz and to conform to NERC and WECC reliability standards.

-2. BALANCING SERVICE
+2. Balancing Service

-The total charge for Balancing Service is the applicable rate in section 2.a. or 2.b, below, plus Direct Assignment Charges under section 3 and Intentional Deviation Penalty Charges under section 4.
+The total charge for Balancing Service is the applicable rate in Section 2.a. or 2.b, below, plus Direct Assignment Charges under Section 3 and Intentional Deviation Penalty Charges under Section 4.